 1937 Mercedes-Benz 540 K Sport Cabriolet A by Sindelfingen

-- Factory Spezial Roadster-style design features, including a set-back radiator
+- Desirable styling features, including a set-back radiator

-- Beautifully restored by marque expert Jim Friswold
+- Freshly restored by marque expert Jim Friswold

-The offering of this car is accompanied by a copy of its kommission paper and its related excerpt from the karosserie buch, which together detail the story of its delivery.
-In late 1936, this Sport Cabriolet A was ordered by Martha Jordans and recorded under kommission number 228752.
-Subsequently, the bare chassis that was assigned to the order, 154146, was delivered by the Stuttgart factory to the coachworks at Sindelfingen on 16 November 1936.
+Fortunately, the offering of this car is accompanied by a copy of its kommission paper and its related excerpt from the karosserie buch, which together detail the story of its delivery.
+In late 1936, this Sport Cabriolet A was ordered by Miss Martha Jordans and recorded under kommission number 228752.
+Subsequently, the bare chassis that was assigned to the order, 154146, was delivered by the Stuttgart factory to the coachworks at Sindelfingen on November 16, 1936.

 Upon acquiring the car, the owner, a long-time Mercedes-Benz enthusiast and Pebble Beach entrant, commissioned Mercedes expert Jim Friswold, of Tigard, Oregon, to perform a complete concours-quality restoration.
-After the removal of the body, the chassis was stripped to bare metal and powder-coated, and the suspension was fully rebuilt.
-The transmission and rear end were completely disassembled and had new bearings and seals installed, while the engine had been previously rebuilt by Reifen-Wagner, of Landshut, Germany, under Mr. Richter’s ownership.
+After the removal of the body, the chassis was stripped to bare metal and powder-coated and the suspension was fully rebuilt.
+The transmission and rear end were completely disassembled and had new bearings and seals installed, while the engine was checked and found to be in excellent order, having been rebuilt by Reifen-Wagner, of Landshut, Germany, under Mr. Richter’s ownership.

 This Sport Cabriolet A, wearing the most desirable of the cabriolet body styles, was deemed by Car Collector as “almost a Special Roadster.”
-More so, it is a rarity that is fit for the astute connoisseur of pre-war classics, and it likewise presents an opportunity for a serious entree into the pre-war arena.
+It is a rarity that is fit for the astute connoisseur of pre-war classics, and it likewise presents an opportunity for a serious entree into the pre-war arena.